OlivierCavadenti/OlivierCavadenti.github.io/_posts/2023-09-03-return-custom-kotlin-objects.markdown

 Example of outputs:

 {% highlight kotlin %}
-// Address of person 15 rue du Port Morlaix Brittany 29600
+// Address of person: 15 rue du Port Morlaix Brittany 29600
 {% endhighlight %}

 My Person object is created and the address object is created too !